Public Trash Can for Nikolaos Ikaros Baskozos

 Download 1800 Pixels JPEG Image.

-Complimentary Journalist Resource: Obtain an interview with Nikolaos Baskozos, approximately 654 words, to enrich your articles.
-Free download available now.
+Media Resource: Tap into our exclusive interview with Nikolaos Baskozos, approx. 654 words, free for article integration.
+Download your copy now.
 Access Nikolaos Baskozos Interview Now.

-Explore our ready-to-use articles on Pithos, available in multiple languages: English, Spanish, Italian, Japanese, Russian, German, Chinese (Mandarin), Hindi, French, Turkish, Arabic (Standard), Indonesian, Portuguese, Korean and Dutch, for your feature stories.
+Leverage our ready-to-publish articles on Pithos, offered in a range of languages: English, Spanish, Dutch, German, Chinese (Mandarin), Hindi, French, Portuguese, Korean, Italian, Japanese, Russian, Turkish, Arabic (Standard) and Indonesian.

 This litter bin design is based on the form of an ancient Greek terracotta jar.
 By attributing to the ancient form appropriate and contemporary functionality, the new object becomes vivid, while it triggers memory recollection.
 The design approach is minimalist.
 Few interventions were made to the original form.
 A single casting material is used as the main material which is ideal for enhanced replication.